Rello/audioplayer/README.md

 #![](https://github.com/rello/screenshots/blob/master/Audioplayer_Icon_30.png) Audio Player App
-Albums and playlists for MP3 and MP4 files within a nice, animated cover art navigation.<br>
+Albums and playlists for audio files within an animated cover art navigation.<br>
 One Click Play from the file browser and shared link.<br>
 A pure player.
 No backends or other overhead.